-This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors and volunteers working in or on behalf of the school.
+This policy applies to all staff members, support, supply, contract staff, governors, volunteers and trustees working in or on behalf of the four schools.
 All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated.